remp2020/remp/Campaign/README.md

 ### Custom Events

-Custom events `rempNewsletterSubscribeError` or `rempNewsletterSubscribeSuccess` are available if requests are configured with XHR.
+Custom events `rempNewsletterSubscribeFailure` or `rempNewsletterSubscribeSuccess` are available if requests are configured with XHR.
 Events are fired on `form` element.
 Event contains following items in `detail` prop:

 | field      | type     | description  |
 |------------|----------|--------------|